JoRgEXx1899/JoRgEXx1899/README.md

 # 🤝 Hi there, I'm Jorge Daniel Gomez

-I'm a system's engineer from Universidad Distrital Francisco José de Caldas.
+I'm a systems engineer from Universidad Distrital Francisco José de Caldas.
+I work as Data Engineer at Ecovis Colombia.

 🧠 I'm specialized on Data Science.
 I like to solve problems related with data 📈 and automation 🤖.